neofob/quickscope/README.md

 Installing: See file INSTALL.
 This is a standard GNU autotools package.
 In a shell run: './configure'; 'make'; and 'make install'.

 To build it from the github repository source files run the 'bootstrap' script before configure.

-So build it and then run **qs_demo**.  qs_demo will let you get a sample of what quickscope can do.
+So build/install it and then run **qs_demo_launcher**.  qs_demo_launcher
+will let you get a sample of what quickscope can do.

-### Run qs_demo!!
+### Run: qs_demo_launcher

 ### User C Code Examples